Alaska Air orders 13 Boeing 737 MAX jets as travel demand rebounds

-Aerospace & DefenseAlaska Air orders 13 Boeing 737 MAX jets as travel demand rebounds

-Alaska Air Group (ALK.N) said on Wednesday it would expand its fleet with 13 orders for Boeing Co (BA.N) 737-9 MAX airplanes and 17 Embraer 175 jets, as the U.S. carrier prepares for bookings to come back after coronavirus vaccinations.
+(Reuters) - Alaska Air Group said on Wednesday it would expand its fleet with 13 orders for Boeing Co 737-9 MAX airplanes and 17 Embraer 175 jets, as the U.S. carrier prepares for bookings to come back after coronavirus vaccinations.

 “Alaska expects domestic travel to return to pre-COVID levels by the summer of 2022, which will require more aircraft across Air Group,” the company said in a statement.